istio/istio.io/content/en/blog/2024/l7-policy-with-opa/index.md

 $ kubectl apply -f apps.yaml
 {{< /text >}}

 Deploy OPA.
-It will fail because it expects a configMap containing the default rego rule to use.
-This configMap will be deployed later in our example.
+It will fail because it expects a `configMap` containing the default Rego rule to use.
+This `configMap` will be deployed later in our example.

 {{< text bash >}}
 $ kubectl create ns opa